Photo Credit: Hassan Hajjaj

 CV | PRESS

-Mukhtara has been an invited speaker at Stanford University, the Blanton Museum, and the Fakugesi Innovation Festival.
-And has shared the stage with artists such as Questlove of the Roots Crew and DCs Mambo Sauce.
-Mukhtara has been featured in HBOs Brave New Voices, UNESCOs Women in African History Project, and at the John F Kennedy Center for Performing Arts and was an Enterprise Rose Artist Fellow 2020-2022.
+They have been an invited speaker at Stanford University, the Blanton Museum, and the Fakugesi Innovation Festival.
+Mukhtara has shared the stage with artists such as Questlove of the Roots Crew and DCs Mambo Sauce.
+Mukhtara has been featured in HBOs Brave New Voices, UNESCOs Women in African History Project, and at the John F Kennedy Center for Performing Arts.